pretentiousgit/item-ratings-api/README.md

   - If it is, try typing `mongod` at terminal

 #### A Secrets.js file is required at root.
-* Rename secretStub.js to secrets.js, and generate an app secret for your application.
 * In `database_info:`, enter your database connection string - something like `mongodb://127.0.0.1/ObjectDB`
+* Rename `secretStub.js` to `secrets.js`, and generate an app secret for your application.
+Ideally, your secret will be something like 64 to 128 characters that are really, really random.
+This is basically a password so that if you later do some sort of authentication, which is not present in this demo, you can encode it with reasonable confidence it is mostly secure.

 ### Running App
 Run the app from the main directory using `node server.js`